High School Youth Researcher Summer Program (HYRS)

 Beyond the 85% threshold for eligibility (see “academic requirements” above), grades are not considered in the adjudication process.

-As a condition of our funding from Alberta Innovates, no more than 2 students from the same high school can be accepted to the HYRS program each year, regardless of the strength of their applications.
+No more than 2 students from the same high school will be accepted to the HYRS program each year, regardless of the strength of their applications.

 Students who are not accepted to the HYRS program are encouraged to explore other potential opportunities for high school students.